Metropolitan area: Turkey

 The word metropolitan describes the central municipality governing local services in a province with more than 750.000 residents in Turkey, like Istanbul and its metropolitan municipality, the Istanbul Metropolitan Municipality.
 There are 30 officially defined "metropolitan municipalities" in Turkey.
 This classification, however, is only used for administrative purposes, and sometimes contradicts the colloquial use of the term "metro area".
 As an example, Gebze, a district in Kocaeli province and thus in the jurisdiction of the Kocaeli Metropolitan Municipality, is arguably within the metro area of Istanbul with many of its residents commuting to Istanbul for work and the Marmaray, a commuter rail line, extending into the district.
 The district however, as previously mentioned, is not a part of Istanbul's provincial limits, and thus not subject to the jurisdiction of its metropolitan municipality.
 The word metropolitan (municipality) is generally only used as an administrative distinction in Turkey.

-Urban population rate: 73% (2024).
-Metropolitan area population data are referred to 2024.